Maternity leave planning for women physicians is important work.

 4. Consider Risk Management Measures

-Risk management is often a high priority for our female physicians.
+Risk management is often a high priority for our women physicians.
 This priority becomes even more critical in the context of maternity planning.
 In general, try to acquire these two policies before you get pregnant:

 - Life insurance